osmandapp/docs/content/osmand/navigation/voice-navigation.md

 ## Settings of voice prompts

 User can receive voice prompts during navigation.
-To enable voice prompts for app profiles:
+To enable voice prompts for app profiles, turn on or turn off voice prompts (You can also turn on or turn off voice prompts on [the icon of sound on the navigation screen](/osmand/navigation/route-navigation#navigation-options)):

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_profile %} → {% data variables.android-values.routing_settings_2 %} → {% data variables.android-values.voice_announces %}